AdobeDocs/experience-platform.en/help/destinations/destination-sdk/message-format.md

 When you use [configurable aggregation](./destination-configuration.md#configurable-aggregation) in the destination configuration, you can group the profiles exported to your destination based on criteria such as segment ID, segment alias, segment membership, or identity namespaces.

 In the message transformation template, you can access the aggregation keys mentioned above, as shown in the examples in the following sections.
-This helps you format the HTTP message exported out of Experience Platform to match the format expected by your destination.
+Use aggregation keys to structure the HTTP message exported out of Experience Platform to match the format and rate limits expected by your destination.

 #### Use segment ID aggregation key in the template {#aggregation-key-segment-id}